Hunter-Boone/ConvertSave/convertsave_all_documentation.md

    - Modern & Clean: A contemporary feel with ample whitespace, clean lines, and a focus on readability.

 2. COLOR PALETTE
-   The color palette features a sophisticated mix of deep purples, warm neutrals, and vibrant accent colors.
+   The color palette features a sophisticated mix of muted neutrals and vibrant accent colors.

    A. Primary Palette:
-      - Dark Purple: #130D2E (Primary text and strong emphasis)
+      - Dark Text: #24262e (Primary text and strong emphasis)
-      - Light Purple: #C5C2D3 (Secondary text and muted elements)
+      - Secondary Text: #919296 (Secondary text and muted elements)
-      - Light Grey: #F3F3F4 (Borders and dividers)
-      - Off-White: #FFFDF9 (Primary background)
+      - White: #ffffff (Primary background)
-      - Light Tan: #FFF7EF (Surface/card backgrounds)
+      - Light Background: #f4f1ed (Surface/card backgrounds)
+      - Lighter Background: #e7e3df (Borders and dividers)
-      - Tan: #F9EAD8 (Warm accent backgrounds)
+      - Muted Background: #dbd7d5 (Subtle backgrounds)

    B. Accent Colors (For buttons and interactive elements):
-      - Pink: #FF80AE (Error states, document formats)
+      - Blue: #3562e3 (Primary actions, warning states)
-      - Aquamarine: #32FFB4 (Success states, primary actions)
+      - Mint Green: #91f4c2 (Success states, secondary actions)
-      - Yellow: #FFF832 (Warning states, media formats)
+      - Pink: #ef87ad (Error states, tertiary actions)

    C. Usage Guidelines:
-      - Use Dark Purple for all primary text and headings
+      - Use Dark Text (#24262e) for all primary text and headings
-      - Use Light Purple for secondary text, labels, and less prominent UI elements
+      - Use Secondary Text (#919296) for secondary text, labels, and less prominent UI elements
-      - Off-White serves as the main application background
+      - White (#ffffff) serves as the main application background
-      - Light Tan is used for cards and elevated surfaces
+      - Light Background (#f4f1ed) is used for cards and elevated surfaces
+      - Lighter Background (#e7e3df) is used for borders, dividers, and subtle separations
       - Accent colors are reserved for interactive elements and status indicators

 3. TYPOGRAPHY